brentmartin/CodeSchool/Try_jQuery/Lesson-3/readme.md

 ##3.14 Relative Traversing II
 _250 PTS_
 It looks like someone changed our HTML.
 Now the <button> is inside a <div> tag.
 We don't want the message to go inside the <div> tag though, we want it to go at the bottom of the <li> element.
 Instead of using after(), let's change our code to find the closest() .tour element and append() the message to the bottom of it.

+##3.15 Relative Traversing III
+_250 PTS_
+Rather than clicking on the button to show the message, we've decided to allow travelers to click on the entire <li> element.
+Change the call to on() to target .tour elements instead of button elements.
+After that change, $(this) will reference the clicked <li>.
+Let's remove the closest() method so that .append(message) still works.
+Then, use find to locate the button element and remove() it.